osmbe/website/_posts/2016-01-16-en-mits-fredy-Rivera.md

 Having the posibility to coordinate the Colombian Openstreetmap community and having generated the first map that was reported to be used after the earthquake in Haiti. https://lists.openstreetmap.org/pipermail/talk/2010-January/046907.html

-## Why do yo map ?
+## Why do yo map?
 What motivates you?

 I want to make maps that people can use to discover the land, free maps that they can use for whatever they want.